Philly Cheesesteak Sandwiches

 • 1 small onion thinly sliced

-• 1/2 green pepper thinly sliced
+• 1/2 green bell pepper thinly sliced

 • 4-6 oz button mushrooms sliced